ubc-library-rc/intro-AGOL/index.md

 ## OUTLINE

 ### **Goals**
-This workshop introduces complete beginners to the [ArcGIS Online](https://www.arcgis.com/home/index.html) platform and tools.
-This workshop is intended for those unfamiliar with GIS software or code but who want to be able to create a map, add their own data, and configure a Story Map.
+This workshop introduces beginners to the [ArcGIS Online](https://www.arcgis.com/home/index.html) platform and tools.
+This workshop is intended for those unfamiliar with GIS software or code but who want to be able to create a map, add data and configure symbology, and create a Story Map.
 By the end of this workshop participants will be able to:

   - Discover and explore available geospatial data online
   - Add data to a map